MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_data.md

 docker run -it -v c:\container-share\config.ini windowsservercore cmd
 ```

-Inside the running container, only the test.txt file is visible.
+Inside the running container, only the config.ini file is visible.

 ```none
 c:\container-share>dir